Return to News & Insights

 The second most common mistake is orphaned schema, entities that are declared but not connected to other entities on your site.
 Your Article schema should reference your Organization through the publisher property.
 Your Service schema should reference your Organization through the provider property.
 Without these connections, agents see isolated data points rather than a coherent knowledge graph.

-We run a schema validation audit for every client before deployment.
-The audit checks not just validity (does the JSON-LD parse correctly?) but coherence (do all entities reference each other correctly?) and completeness (are all recommended properties populated?).
-The pass rate on first submission is typically below 40%.
+A schema validation audit checks not just validity (does the JSON-LD parse correctly?) but coherence (do all entities reference each other correctly?) and completeness (are all recommended properties populated?).
+The digitalapplied.com audit found that across all sites with schema deployed, only 22% pass Google's Rich Results Test cleanly across every detected type.
 Schema implementation is deceptively complex, the specification is straightforward, but getting every property value correct across hundreds of pages requires systematic attention to detail.

 The Competitive Window

 Schema markup adoption is accelerating, but it is far from saturated.
-In our analysis of B2B service companies in the UK market, only 23% have implemented schema beyond the basic Organization and WebSite types.
-This means 77% of your competitors are structurally invisible to autonomous agents.
+Schema adoption data from digitalapplied.com's 2026 audit of 5,000 sites shows that only 8% of sites reach the threshold of five or more valid schema types.
+The majority stop at the most basic types.
+For B2B service companies, where procurement agents are already evaluating vendors by querying structured data, that gap translates directly into competitive invisibility.
 This window will not remain open indefinitely, as awareness grows and tools make implementation easier, the baseline will rise.
 The competitive advantage belongs to those who implement comprehensively now, before schema becomes table stakes.

 Explore Agentic AEO